 Both rowing machines can have high and low-quality monitors depending on price, but the best monitors come with air rowers.
 If you want to track data, compare times and racing, then you can opt for the air monitors with an advanced monitor.

-Water rowing machines are quite more expensive than the air rowers.
+Water rowing machines are quite more expensive than air rowers.
 You can get the lowest models of the water ones for £700 and the best models cost at least £1,100.
-But the air rowers are available in all price ranges starting from $300 and going high up to $1,000+.
+But the air rowers are available in all price ranges starting from £300 and going high up to £1,000+.
 The low price of the air rowers make them a very popular option.
+If you are looking for a bargain aqua rower, take a look at our guide, The Best Budget Water Rowing Machines.

 It is quite hard to determine the “stroke feel” of each resistant type, and that’s because it is dependent on the models of air or water-based models you’re comparing.
 However, water rowing machines produce stronger “catch” that lightens as you approach the “finish,” while the air rowers produce a lighter “catch” that increases as you move to the “finish.”